 If you do not have fresh Ube on hand, this video will direct you to make the jam with frozen Ube.

-Maja Blanca Espesyal is a popular coconut pudding in the Philippines.
+Do you love creamy coconut dessert as much as I do?
+If your answer is yes, don’t miss this idea.
+Indeed, Maja Blanca Espesyal is a popular coconut pudding in the Philippines.

 In this recipe, the mixture of coconut milk evaporated milk, condensed milk, and sugar will be boiled with sweet kernel corn and then stirred well with cornstarch mixture until it transforms into a thick paste.